alexmaday/spphp/README.md

 `$myarray = array('one', 2, '3');`

-You could also just create an arry with empty brackets:
+You could also just create an array with empty brackets:

 `$anotherArray[] = 'the answer';`